Project Hope (Palestine)

-Project Hope Palestine (Humanitarian Opportunities for Peace and Education) is a UK registered non-governmental organisation providing free educational and recreational programmes for children in and around the city of Nablus, in the northern part of the State of Palestine, some 63km north of Jerusalem.
+Project Hope Palestine (Humanitarian Opportunities for Peace and Education) is a Canadian registered non-governmental organisation providing free educational and recreational programmes for children in and around the city of Nablus, in the northern part of the State of Palestine, some 63km north of Jerusalem.
 It is thought to be the largest organisation of its kind in the West Bank.

 History

 Project Hope was established in 2003 at the height of the Second Palestinian Intifada.
-It was co-founded by three Nablus-born locals, Salem Hantoli and Samah Atout, together with Canadian Jeremy Wildeman who while volunteering in West Bank education in 2002 was caught up in the violence.
+It was co-founded by three Nablus-born locals, Hakim Sabbah, Salem Hantoli and Samah Atout, together with Canadian Jeremy Wildeman who, while volunteering in West Bank education in 2002 was caught up in the violence.
 He returned to Nablus in 2003 to help address the humanitarian crisis in his own way, by addressing the severe educational and opportunity deficiencies youth faced there.
 Wildeman later told the Toronto Star he returned with nothing more than an idea, and a group of volunteers.
-His idea was to provide educational opportunities to children who because of the humanitarian crisis caused by the conflict were being denied their basic rights under the United Nations Convention on the Rights of the Child 1989 to 'learn, thrive and grow' in a safe and supportive environment.
+His idea was to provide educational opportunities to children who, because of the humanitarian crisis caused by the conflict, were being denied their basic rights under the United Nations Convention on the Rights of the Child 1989 to 'learn, thrive and grow' in a safe and supportive environment.
 He teamed up with three Nablus residents to fulfil this aim.
 Samah Atout spent her formative years as a university student enduring the horrors of the Second Intifada, and wanted to do something for her community - led by the community rather than by donors with often conflicting political agendas.
 According to Project Hope's mission statement their aim is to support and empower Palestinian youth through learning, the same principle that guides the work today.